CommonGateway/PetStore/README.md

 `bin/console app:load-publiccodes`

-The console should show if the API has been loaded successfully, and then you can make API requests to `[yourdomain]/api`.
+The console should show if the API has been loaded successfully, and then you can make API http requests the `[yourdomain]/api`.
+If you need more info about testing your API, read [testing with http requests](#testing-with-http-requests).

 ## (Unit) Testing the API